apache/gravitino/docs/how-to-build.md

     ```

 :::note
 The first time you build the project, downloading the dependencies may take a while.
-You can add `-x test` to skip the test, like `./gradlew build -x test`.
+You can add
+`-x test` to skip the tests, like `./gradlew build -x test`.
 :::

 3. Get the Gravitino binary package.